Kraft Music Hall (TV series): Country Music Association Awards

+Friars' Club roasts

+The earliest (1969—1971) telecasts of the Friars' Club roasts, were presented as episodes of the Kraft Music Hall.
+Johnny Carson, Milton Berle, Jack Benny, Don Rickles, and Jerry Lewis were roasted.

+Similar roasts later became a regular feature of The Dean Martin Show in 1974, followed by The Dean Martin Celebrity Roast, from 1974 to 1984.

 Summer hosts

 Summer hosts during this late period of the show included Britons.

 In the summer of 1969 - from May 14 till Aug 13th - Tony Sandler and Ralph Young, a.k.a.
 Sandler and Young hosted the NBC show for 13 weeks from London.

 Some other programs that summer were hosted by Don Ho and Des O'Connor in 1970 and 1971; the Des O'Connor shows were originally broadcast in the United Kingdom on ITV as the seventh series (seventh season) of The Des O'Connor Show, which ran from 1963 to 1973.

 Constants

 Despite the variety of casts and formats employed by the program over the years, there were some constants as well.
 Longtime Kraft announcer Herlihy voiced all but the summer programs, and the Peter Matz orchestra provided most of the music and, again with the exception of the summer shows, Peter Gennaro was the choreographer.